 Allows the user to set the number of times to retry a subsequent XT command before aborting on an error, up to a maximum of 254 tries.
 A specification of 255 will result in infinite retries.
-The IRE1 command may be set anywhere in the command file.
-The last IRE1 encountered before a given XT command will be the one used by that XT command.
+The IREI command may be set anywhere in the command file.
+The last IREI encountered before a given XT command will be the one used by that XT command.
+The default value is 3.